SisyphianLiger/TheCProgrammingLanguageSolutions/README.md

 where we add the '\n' and '\0' operator.

 ## 1.19 Write a function reverse(s) that reverses the character string s.
 Use it to write a program that reverses its input a line at a time.
+This one took me a bit of time because well...it is always important to remember, that just because you have a buffer...it does not mean all the array data is initialized.....so yea, in this section we use len given from the function, get line, which can then be used with a clever indexing of i,j, to actually reverse a string.
+Pretty nifty if ya ask me!